miridius/serverless-telegram/README.md

 ### Long version

-Deploying to Azure every time you want to test your bot would be apain, which is why serverless-telegram comes with a built in **dev server**.
+Deploying to the cloud every time you want to test your bot would be a pain, which is why serverless-telegram comes with a built in **dev server**.
 It will use telegram's `getUpdates` method to listen for bot updates, run them through your function code, and send the response back to the bot API.

 The dev server can be run by importing `startDevServer` from `serverless-telegram`, or directly from the command line by calling `npx start-dev-server`, but if you try this straight away, it will complain that the `BOT_API_TOKEN` environment variable is not set.
 You will need to first create a new development bot (you can't use your production bot even if you wanted to, since that bot has a webhook set which means you can't manually pull updates), and then provide its api token to the dev server via an environment variable.
 For example: